I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 - International Academic Credentials Evaluation (IACEI)

-Please note that this list is based on my own experiment only, and I need more data points to improve my analysis.
+Please note that this list is based on my own experiment only, and I am always collecting more data points from readers to improve my analysis.